Skip to Main Content

 Titled image with no creator noted

-Assume that the creator is the same person who created the web page content.
-See the 'Same Creator' tab in this box.
+Option 2: Assume that the creator is the same person who created the web page content.
+See the 'Same creator as web page' tab in this box.

 Reference list examples:

 Greater Moscow League of Young Mums.
 (2014).
-[Untitled photograph of mothers breastfeeding their children].
+[Photograph of mothers breastfeeding their children].
 World Health Organization. http://www.who.int/features/2014/russia-breastfeeding/en/

 Leahy, S. (2015).
 Snouts in the trough [Cartoon].
 Leahy: Cartoons from the Courier Mail. http://www.beyondtheblackstump.com/leahy/view_comic.cfm?comic_id=2806

 Marks, D. (n.d.).
-[Untitled photograph of mother koala and baby].
+[Photograph of mother koala and baby].
 Australian Koala Foundation. https://www.savethekoala.com/about-koalas/furry-photos

 Michelangelo. (ca. 1500).
 David [Sculpture].
 Accademia.org. http://www.accademia.org/explore-museum/artworks/michelangelos-david/